Skip to main content

 • 9News & Current Affairs – Bondi Attack Team, Nine, 9News, A Current Affair and Today, ‘Bondi Junction Stabbings’

-• Building Bad Team, The Age, The Sydney Morning Herald, The Australian Financial Review and 60 Minutes, ‘Building Bad’
+• Building Bad Team – The Age, SMH, AFR and 60 Minutes, The Age, The Sydney Morning Herald and The Australian Financial Review, ‘Building Bad’

 • Chris Reason and Simon Hydzik, 7NEWS, ‘Israel-Hamas War’